 Out of the Ark

-These songs are for our choir to practise.
-Please feel free to practise at home!
+These songs are for our Christmas Carol Service.
+Please feel free to practise them at home!